acfr/RobustNeuralNetworks.jl/README.md

 ## Contributing to the Package

-The main file is `src/RecurrentEquilibriumNetworks.jl`.
+The main file is `src/RobustNeuralNetworks.jl`.
 This imports all relevant packages, defines abstract types, includes code from other files, and exports the necessary components of our package.
 All `using PackageName` statements should be included in this file.
 As a general guide:
 - Only import packages you really need
 - If you only need one function from a package, import it explicitly (not the whole package)

 When including files in our `src/` folder, the order often matters.
-I have tried to structure the `include` statements in `RecurrentEquilibriumNetworks.jl` so that we only ever have to include code once, in the main file.
+I have tried to structure the `include` statements in `RobustNeuralNetworks.jl` so that we only ever have to include code once, in the main file.
 Please follow the conventioned outlined in the comments.

 The source files for our package are al in the `src/` folder, and are split between `src/Base/` and `src/ParameterTypes/`.
 The `Base/` folder should contain code relevant to the core functionality of this package.
 The `ParameterTypes/` is where to add different versions of REN (eg: contracting REN, Lipschitz-bounded REN, etc.).
 See below for further documentation.